AuditPointInstitutional Intelligence Platform

 Primary sources only

-Every data point traces to CMS, HCRIS, PBJ, Census, or FMCSA.
+Every data point traces to CMS, HCRIS, PBJ, FMCSA, FDIC, FFIEC, OSHA, DOL, or IRS.
 No third-party aggregators, no survey data, no estimates.

 02